-(o) Hedges of Net Investments in Non-U.S. Operations
+(n) Hedges of Net Investments in Non-U.S. Operations

 The Company has numerous investments outside the United States.
 The net assets of these subsidiaries are exposed to changes and volatility in currency exchange rates.
 The Company uses foreign currency denominated debt to hedge its non-U.S. net investments against adverse movements in exchange rates.
 The gains and losses on the Company's net investments in its non-U.S. operations are economically offset by losses and gains on its foreign currency borrowings.
 The Company designated its €500,000 2.00% Senior Notes borrowing as a net investment hedge of a portion of its European operations.
-For the year ended December 31, 2016, the change in the U.S. dollar value of the Company's euro denominated debt was \$20,644 (\$12,902 net of taxes), which is recorded in the foreign currency translation adjustment component of accumulated other comprehensive income (loss).
+For the years ended December 31, 2017, December 31, 2016 and December 31, 2015 the change in the U.S. dollar value of the Company's euro denominated debt was an increase of \$74,112 (\$46,320 net of taxes), a decrease of \$20,644 (\$12,902 net of taxes) and an increase of \$18,025 (\$11,266 net of taxes), respectively, which is recorded in the foreign currency translation adjustment component of accumulated other comprehensive income (loss).
 The increase in the U.S. dollar value of the Company's debt partially offsets the euro-to-dollar translation of the Company's net investment in its European operations.

-(p) Earnings per Share ("EPS")
+(o) Earnings per Share ("EPS")

 Basic net earnings per share ("EPS") is calculated using net earnings available to common stockholders divided by the weighted-average number of shares of common stock outstanding during the year.
-Diluted EPS is similar to basic EPS except that the weightedaverage number of shares is increased to include the number of additional common shares that would have been outstanding if the potentially dilutive common shares had been issued.
+Diluted EPS is similar to basic EPS except that the weighted-average number of shares is increased to include the number of additional common shares that would have been outstanding if the potentially dilutive common shares had been issued.

 Dilutive common stock options are included in the diluted EPS calculation using the treasury stock method.
-There were no common stock options and unvested restricted shares (units) that were not included in the diluted EPS computation because the price was greater than the average market price of the common shares for the periods presented for 2016, 2015 and 2014.
+There were no common stock options and unvested restricted shares (units) that were excluded from the diluted EPS computation because the price was greater than the average market price of the common shares for the periods presented for 2017, 2016 and 2015.

 Computations of basic and diluted earnings per share are presented in the following table: